What is Readability? Why Does it Matter?

 You might assume that having a lower readability score means the content isn’t as valuable or interesting.
 But that’s not the case.

 Readability score doesn’t measure a person’s writing skills, vocabulary, or the clarity of ideas.
+In fact these aspects have nothing to do with readability metrics.

 Four Readability Hacks for Your Writing